Misogyny in rap music: Impact

 Academics Johnnetta B. Cole and Beverly Guy-Sheftall, for instance, have expressed concern over the effects of misogyny in hip hop culture on children, stating, "We are concerned because we believe that hip-hop is more misogynist and disrespectful of Black girls and women than other popular music genres.
 The casual references to rape and other forms of violence and the soft-porn visuals and messages of many rap music videos are seared into the consciousness of young Black boys and girls at an early age."

 A longitudinal study indicated that young people who regularly listen to sexually degrading lyrics are more likely to have sex at an earlier age while exposure to non-degrading sexual content had no effect.
 Sexually degrading lyrics were found to be most common in rap music.
 The survey also suggests that repeated exposure to sexually degrading lyrics may lead girls to expect that they will be treated with disrespect by their partners and that they have to take a submissive role.

 In a 2011 study, Gourdine and Lemmons identified age and listening habits as key factors which determine the perception and impact of misogyny in hip hop music.
 They examined students aged 18 to 24 years and found that the older the participants were, the less they listened to rap music and that they reacted more negatively to misogynistic lyrics.

-Along with the major studies conducted, misogyny in rap music creates a different mindset among people.
+Along with the major studies conducted, some researchers report that misogyny in rap music could possibly create a different mindset among people.
 For example, children who grow up listening to misogynistic music may grow into feeling comfortable with talking to women in a manner that affects the way they might treat women in the future.
-Although this may not always be the case, listening to this type of music regularly gives people a mindset that gives them "permission" to speak to women this way.
+Although this may not always be the case, some studies suggest that frequent exposure to misogynistic lyrics may be associated with changes in attitudes toward women among listeners.

 In studies performed to assess the reactions of young males exposed to violent or sexist rap or music videos, participants reported an increased likelihood that they would engage in violence, a greater acceptance of violence, and a greater acceptance of violence against women than did those who were not exposed to these videos.